 Since HMRC introduced Making Tax Digital (MTD) in 2019, it has become increasingly important that businesses consider cloud accounting, or accounting software, as it is also commonly known.
-Although the MTD deadline for all VAT registered businesses (above and below the taxable turnover VAT threshold) has recently been delayed, those remaining businesses still only have until April 2022 to meet the requirement of using compatible software to submit their VAT returns.
+The arrival of MTD for VAT in April 2022 now means that VAT registered businesses must use compatible software to submit their VAT returns, and this will soon be followed by MTD for Income Tax Self-Assessment (ITSA) in 2024.

 But with so many cloud accounting software choices out there, all with their own advantages and limitations, how do you know which one is right for your business.
 We don’t have the answer of course, because the solution will be different for every business, but we can get you starting to think about what you need to consider and how to do your research.